Da Vinci in Krakow

 Whatever opinion you may have of art it is no exaggeration to say that Leonardo da Vinci was one of the greatest painters in history especially in terms of influence and the fame that his work attracts hundreds of years after his death.

 What may surprise some people is that despite this recognition there are only around a dozen or so of his oil paintings in existence and some of these are either incomplete or their authenticity regularly called in question.
 There is an even smaller number of cities that are lucky enough to house one of Da Vinci’s paintings and Krakow is blessed with this honour.

 The painting in question is called “The Lady with Ermine” and is usually housed in the Czartoryski museum in the Old Town-regarded as one of the oldest private museums in the world.
-This museum is currently being extensively renovated and is scheduled to re-open in 2018 so Da Vinci’s painting is housed for the time being at Wawel Castle.

 The painting was purchased in 1800 by Prince Adam Czartoryski who shipped it off to his mother in Poland who was by that time already starting to build her private collection.